 The last thing I would want is to have their little hands touching anything harmful.

-I try not to use any kinds of pesticides or fertilizer and just allow the plants to grow as naturally as possible which was fine at the last house where everything grew so easily and I had nice rich soil.
+I try not to use any kind of pesticides or fertilizer and just allow the plants to grow as naturally as possible which was fine at the last house where everything grew so easily and I had nice rich soil.

-But here at our new house I am finding it a lot more challenging to keep the bugs and animals from ruining any veggies that may have grown.
+But here at our new house, I am finding it a lot more challenging to keep the bugs and animals from ruining any veggies that may have grown.

 Don’t get me wrong, I still get plenty of peppers and tomatoes.
-It is just that I would like to be able to use the cabbage and squash that have not done well for me the last couple years due to mildew and bugs.
+It is just that I would like to be able to use the cabbage and squash that have not done well for me in the last couple of years due to mildew and bugs.

 Since I am not about to ruin my attempts at growing healthy, non-toxic food for my family by covering it was pesticides to get rid of the bugs, I needed to find another solution.